Japanese Tea Ceremony

 Passing through a covered gate and down a path of stone, the cares of the bustling work-a-day world melt away as you enter the Japanese rock and pine garden flanking the teahouse.
 A small bamboo fence, a waiting bench, and a stone lantern set an ambience of harmony and tranquility that prepare you to partake of one of life's most simple, but elegant elixirs.

-A final purification by water from a wooden ladle at the tsukubai basin leads you in the timeless but ordered space of the teahouse.
+A final purification by water from a wooden ladle at the tsukubai basin leads you into the timeless but ordered space of the teahouse.

 Built in fidelity to the teahouses of Kyoto down to the last exacting details, Myochoan consists of an eight tatami mat room, a ryurei room, a mizuya preparation room, and a four and a half daime tatami mat room which tea instructor Soju Ward considers the soul of the teahouse.
 Here, steeped in simplicity, host and guests participate in an ancient ceremony of sharing sweets and tea in a setting of interweaving harmonies that celebrate beauty, peace, and purity through a respect of both nature and culture.